An interview with Sharon Blackie

 I don’t hate much about it.
 Sometimes, I struggle with book deadlines – not because I’m bad at keeping to them: quite the opposite.
 But if I’m not careful, they can hem me in and kill inspiration.
 Sometimes, books need longer to incubate than you’d first imagined; deadlines run the risk of cutting that process short.
 Sometimes I’m frustrated by the need to spend long hours at a computer.
 Then of course, there are the days when coherent and beautiful words just won’t come, and you have to learn to walk away.

 What is your writing process?

-I write in the mornings; it just doesn’t seem to work for me in the afternoons – maybe I’m just too tired by then, and all out of words.
-The way I write depends on what I’m writing: so fiction seems to require a different process from nonfiction.
+I write in the mornings; it just doesn’t seem to work for me in the afternoons – I’m a super-early riser, so maybe I’m just too tired by then, and all out of words.
+The way I write depends on what I’m writing, so fiction seems to require a different process from nonfiction.
 Nonfiction is more like work.
 That doesn’t mean I don’t enjoy it, but there’s always quite a bit of research to do, and ideas to consciously weave in.
 Fiction is much less conscious.
 It’s more like doing magic.
 I always write nonfiction at my desk; fiction always begins cosied up in a comfortable armchair with a laptop.
 I dream my way into fiction; nonfiction is a more intellectual process.
 With fiction, I love the very early morning dreamtime, when I’m not long out of bed, and I can sit quietly before the day has begun for anyone else.
-I’m a super-early riser, and that’s my most productive time.
+That’s my most productive time.